 Oher also feels that the movie has caused people to hold him to an unrealistic standard when it comes to football, saying, “This stuff, calling me a bust, people saying if I can play or not… that has nothing to do with football.
 It’s something else off the field.
 That’s why I don’t like that movie… That’s why people criticize me.
 That’s why people look at me every single play.”

-Even if the real Michael Oher loved the movie, there are still glaring inaccuracies.
+The real life Michael Oher didn’t like the way the 2009 film depicted him as unintelligent, and there are still a number of other glaring inaccuracies.
 For starters, it is true that Oher did have a very difficult early life, including his father being murdered, homelessness, his mother dealing with drugs and alcohol, and racial tensions.
 For the sake of the movie, these difficulties were oversimplified and not discussed as much as the real Michael Oher would have liked.
 Similarly, both the real Touhy family and Michael Oher had doubts about him being adopted into the family, and at times the real Touhy family could be racist.

 5. Bohemian Rhapsody